l0neaadil/Python_projects/10_Keylogger/README.md

 apps also.

 ### Note:
-- The program has been tested on windows and linux with both python2.7 and python3.8.
+- The program has been tested on windows and linux with python2.7 and python3.8.
 - Dont misuse the program.